-If you’re concerned that Apple could potentially stop providing iOS updates for the iPhone 8 in 2022, you may want to consider a newer model iPhone.
-In this case, we recommend looking at the iPhone Xr or the iPhone 11.
+If you’re concerned about future software updates, you may want to consider a newer model iPhone like the iPhone Xr or the iPhone 11.
 Or, if you like the smaller form factor of the iPhone 8 and would like to keep the Touch ID and home button, a second-generation iPhone SE is the model to consider.

 The original retail pricing for the iPhone 8 started at $699, with the iPhone 8 Plus starting $100 higher, at $799.
 Needless to say, you shouldn’t judge the phone by the 2017 release price.
 Instead, you should consider what the phone can be purchased for today, in 2021.
 Used iPhone 8 prices are constantly falling, which means it’s always the perfect time to buy.
 When buying a newish iPhone 8 in 2021, the price will vary based on several factors such as the condition of the device, and the amount of internal storage.

-This brings the big question — should you buy an iPhone 8 in 2021?
+This brings the big question — should you buy an iPhone 8 in 2022?
 Yes, iPhone 8 is absolutely still worth buying in 2022 if you’re looking for an affordable iPhone that can run the latest apps.